realA10001986/VSR/README.md

 >Buttons can be _pressed_, which means a brief press-and-release, or _held_, meaning pressing and holding the button for 2 seconds.

-There are four button modes: Light ("LGT"), Operation ("OPR"), Music Player ("MPL") and Admin ("ADM").
+There are four button modes: Light ("LGT"), Operation ("OPR"), Music Player ("MUS") and Admin ("ADM").
 In order to select a button mode, two or three buttons must be _held_ simultaneously until the display shows the selected mode.

 <table>
     <tr>